ansys/pyrocky/README.rst

 - When opened with the Rocky UI visible (non-headless mode), PyRocky cannot deal with confirmation or error dialogs.
 For example, a call to the ``CloseProject()`` method asks for confirmation, causing PyRocky to freeze until **OK** or **Cancel** is clicked in the Rocky UI.
-- Some API methods may not work.
+- PyRocky does not cover the entire Rocky API PrePost functionality.
+For example, methods still not supported include ``GetTimeSet`` and ``GetGridFunction``.

 ..
 BADGES